FRCBS/HLA_EFG_MICAB_model_training/README.md

-# HLA-E, HLA-F, HLA-G, MICA and MICB imputation reference panels
+# HLA-E, HLA-F, HLA-G, MICA and MICB HIBAG imputation reference panels

-Training and validation of imputation reference panels for HLA-E, -F and -G and MICA/B using Finnish and 1000G reference data
+Training and validation of HIBAG imputation reference panels for HLA-E, -F and -G and MICA/B using Finnish and 1000G reference data

 ## code (./src)